-For its services as Program Manager, TFI and related entities are paid an annual management fee of 0.5% of the average daily net assets of the Program, plus specific investment management fees for the underlying investments in the TIAA-CREF Institutional Mutual Funds.
-Total management fees earned by TFI and related entities for the years ended June 30, 2016 and 2015, were \$1,040,593 and \$1,053,500, respectively, which included \$783,013 during 2016 and \$770,907 during 2015 of fees on average daily net assets of the Program and \$257,580 during 2016 and \$282,593 during 2015 of fees on the underlying Program investments in the TIAA-CREF Institutional Mutual Funds.
+For its services as Program Manager from July 1, 2016 through June 25, 2017, TFI and related entities are paid an annual management fee of 0.5% of the average daily net assets of the Program, plus specific investment management fees for the underlying investments in the TIAA-CREF Institutional Mutual Funds.
+Total management fees earned by TFI and related entities for the year ended June 30, 2017, was \$1,122,089, which included \$851,113 of fees on average daily net assets of the Program and \$270,976 of fees on the underlying Program investments in the TIAA-CREF Institutional Mutual Funds.
 Fees earned by TFI and related entities on the underlying Program investments were not charged to the Program but were paid by account owners according to the Program management agreements and are reported in the statement of changes in fiduciary net position as customer redemptions.